Shared, Service and Technical Accounts

 Keep access limited.

-Ensure you only allocate service accounts the minimum privileges they require for the tasks they need to carry out, and don’t give them any more access than is necessary.
-Remove all permissions for file sharing, internet access, remote access, local login,.. whenever possible
+Ensure you only allocate service accounts the minimum privileges they require for the tasks they need to carry out and don’t give them any more access than is strictly necessary.
+Remove all permissions for file sharing, internet access, remote access, local login, etc whenever possible.

 Set explicit deny permissions to sensitive data

-Make sure you Service Accounts don't have access to critical or sensitive data by setting explicit denies for these accounts.
-Setting explicit denies ensures the confidentiality of this data, even if group memebership or inhereted permissions allow access.
+Make sure your service accounts don't have access to critical or sensitive data by setting explicit denies for these accounts.
+Setting explicit denies ensures the confidentiality of this data, even if group membership or inherited permissions allow access.